-The final regulations specify how recipients of Federal financial assistance covered by Title IX, including elementary and secondary schools as well as postsecondary institutions, (hereinafter collectively referred to as "recipients" or "schools"), must respond to allegations of sexual harassment consistent with Title IX's prohibition against sex discrimination.
-These regulations are intended to effectuate Title IX's harassment consistent with Title IX's prohibition against sex discrimination.
+The final regulations specify how recipients of Federal financial assistance covered by Title IX, including elementary and secondary schools as well as postsecondary institutions, (hereinafter collectively referred to as "recipients" or "schools"), must respond to allegations of sexual harassment consistent with Title IX's prohibition against sex discremination.
+These resultations can intended to effect with Title IX's harassment consistent with Title IX's prohibition against sex discrimination.
 These regulations are intended to effectuate Title IX's prohibition against sex discrimination by requiring recipients to address sexual harassment as a form of sex discrimination in education programs or activities.

-Department of Education, Mondiscrimination on the Basis of Sex in Education Programs or Architists Ricching Federal (innancial-Jassistance, 85 Fed.
-Reg., 30026 (May 19, 2020) (final rul (priline at www.govinfo.gov/content/pkg/fit-2020-05-19/pdf/2020-10512.pdf) at 30026
+Activities Receiving Federal Financial Assistance, 85 Fed.
+Reg.
+30026 [May 19, 2020] (final ru joriline at www.govinfo.gov/content/pkg/FR-2020-05-19/pdf/2020-10512.pdf) at 30026 [emphasis added].